StableBetStableBet

 During the 1960s and 1970s, Newcastle's flat programme reached new heights.
 The course attracted quality horses from the top yards, and several races at the course were upgraded in status.
 The Northumberland Plate continued to be one of the summer's premier handicaps, regularly featuring horses that went on to perform at the highest level.

-The course also benefited from its proximity to some outstanding northern training centres.
+The course also benefited from its proximity to outstanding northern training centres.
 Yards in County Durham, North Yorkshire and the Scottish Borders sent strong contingents to Newcastle's meetings, creating competitive racing that rewarded form students and local knowledge.
+The northern training scene of this period was truly competitive with the southern establishment in a way that hasn't always been true of more recent decades.

 National Hunt Heritage